yamamo2shun1/PICrouter/README.md

   PICrouter is for Open Sound Control and USB Dual Role.
   PICrouter.X is this project folder.
   The Max6 demo patches are in Max_Demo_Patchexs folder.

+#### PICrouter for mruby (current ver. is 0.1.0) Updated 2013/11/22
+  PICrouter for mruby supports mruby, Open Sound Control and USB Dual Role.
+  PICrouter_795_mrb.X is this project folder.

 Tutorial (JP)
 --------------------------------